 Businesses who play music through a streaming service, such as Pandora, would need to acquire a commercial license from Pandora.
 Proceeds from the Pandora commercial music licensing would go to SoundExchange.
 Unless the streaming service being used offers a commercial license, playing music from a streaming service in a commercial setting would be illegal.
 A public performance license is needed even if a business only has live music (rather than recorded), unless the music being performed is completely original.

 Whether you just opened your business or if you have been in business for decades, it is critical to obtain the appropriate music licenses if you are playing music for your customers/patrons.
 There are specific thresholds for determining what qualifies as a public performance.
 The vast majority of businesses fall within the boundaries of the term.
 Performance Rights Organizations also actively monitor and enforce the rights of their members by demanding payment and/or successfully suing violators.
-Ignorance of the law is not a defense, so failure to obtain the appropriate rights can cost a business thousand and thousands of dollars.
+Ignorance of the law is not a defense, so failure to obtain the appropriate rights can cost your business thousands and thousands of dollars.

 Intellectual property law in the music industry is extraordinarily complex.